 Diesel fuel and cleaning solvent are flammable and toxic to eyes, skin, and respiratory tract.
 Skin/eye protection required.
-Avoid repeated/prolonged contact to prevent serious Injury and death.
+Avoid repeated/ prolonged contact.
 Good general ventilation is normally adequate.

 Always use two wrenches when removing/installing fittings and/or fuel lines to avoid damage.